Georgia Medicare Optometry Services

 Billing components:

 Robert has met his deductible.
 Medicare pays 80 percent of the approved total.
-Robert's 20 percent coinsurance is covered by Medigap Plan G. Robert pays $0 for the surgery itself.
+Robert's 20 percent coinsurance is covered by Medigap Plan G, so he pays nothing for the surgery itself.

 Robert was offered a toric IOL upgrade (he has astigmatism).
 The toric IOL would have added an out-of-pocket upcharge.
 Robert chose the conventional monofocal IOL and plans to use eyeglasses for any residual astigmatism after surgery.